 A domain name allows you to have your own web address (e.g. “yourbusinessname.com”) and a web hosting account is where you host your website files and allow users online to connect with your website.

 A domain name costs around $10-$12 per year and you can get web hosting for as low as a few dollars per month.
 WordPress is 100% free and so are our free WordPress tutorials, so you can build your website for minimal cost and save thousands of dollars on web development costs.

 We recommend installing WordPress on your own domain (learn why we recommend installing the self-hosted version of WordPress here), so the first step is to register a domain name and set up your web hosting account.

 When purchasing a domain name for your WordPress site, you can use any domain registrar you like.
-We use and recommend GoDaddy.com.
-Their domain name management console is excellent and allows you to do things like set up nameservers quickly and easily.
+We recommend becoming a member of WPMU DEV.
+Their domain names are highly affordable and their site management console allows you to do things like set up nameservers quickly and easily.

 - HostGator is one of the world’s most popular web hosting companies providing unmetered, reliable bandwidth and disk space for unlimited domains.

 - LiquidWeb is a premier web hosting provider specializing in managed dedicated servers, dedicated server hosting, VPS, shared web hosting and heroic support.